gioblu/PJON/specification/PJON-protocol-specification-v4.0.md

 ```
 The acknowledgement ensures reliable delivery only when a packet transmission occurs directly without the intermediation of routers or switches.
 When a packet needs to traverse a network the acknowledegment is transmitted by the nearest intermediary therefore it ensures only best-effort delivery.

-The medium access, collision resolution, transmission and acknowledgement procedures are specified by the underlying layer, which also supplies the timing required for retransmissions.
+The medium access, collision resolution, transmission and acknowledgement procedures are specified by the underlying layer, which also supplies the timing required for retransmissions and the maximum number of attempts.

 #### Local mode
 Depending on header's `MODE` bit packets can contain basic or extended support to identification.
 Local mode required by header's `MODE` bit low supports connectivity for up to 254 devices.
 In the graph below is represented the simplest local mode packet format sending `@` (decimal 64) to device `12`: